Answer a few questions

-Whether you need a permit to remove your Oak tree will depend on the local laws relating to tree removal in your city.
-Every city has a Tree Ordinance which outlines which trees can be removed and which trees will need a permit from council.
+Whether you need a permit to remove your Oaktree will depend on the local laws relating to tree removal in your city.
+Every city has a Tree Ordinance that outlines which trees can be removed and which trees will need a permit from the council.

 If you have a large Oak tree, chances are it is protected and you will need a permit before you proceed, but check your local laws for tree removal here first to be sure.

 It is illegal to cut down oak trees that are protected without first obtaining a permit.
 You will face heavy fines if you illegally remove an Oak tree so please get your facts straight before you proceed.

 How to save on the cost of Oak tree removal

 As you can see from the above examples, the 2 biggest things that add to cost are access and obstacles around the tree.
 If these were not a problem, you would save hundreds and in some cases thousands of dollars.